 ✓Pros

-- Clean, modern API design
+- Clean, modern REST API plus an official MCP server

-- TikTok publishing supported (which is rare)
+- TikTok publishing supported (rare)

 ✗Cons